venicegeo/jenkins/README.md

 # Jenkins Build Pipelines

 This is the repo for Venice's Jenkins Seed Job.
+[More Information](https://github.com/venicegeo/venice/blob/master/docs/devops.md#jenkins).

 ## What is a seed job?